 The coefficients of two other choice variables are of interest: marriage (of males) and type of school (private, public, NGO) that is attended.
-Thus, those who are married have a lower likelihood of being unemployed (25.5 per cent compared to singles (almost 37 per cent, see Table below).
+Thus, those who are married have a lower likelihood of being unemployed (25.5% compared to singles (almost 37% - see Table below).
 In the case of school type, private schools do better while NGOs perform the poorest - here we should note that the NGO sample obtained was small.
-Private high school graduates (HSC) are likely to have an unemployment rate of 31 per cent compared to 33 per cent for government and 35 per cent for quasi-government schools.
-The figure for NGO schools is 57 per cent.
+Private high school graduates (HSC) are likely to have an unemployment rate of 31% compared to 33% for government and 35% for quasi-government schools.
+The figure for NGO schools is 57%.

-Another important policy variable, in addition to education, is school performance (grades), which could affect NEET.
+Another important policy variable, in addition to education, is school performance (grades) which could affect NEET.
 Grades obtained in high school (HSC) and BA were examined to check how useful grades are in this context.
-The probit regressions (Annex Table A.5) and the estimated margins (Annex Table A.1) do not suggest that grades are very effective in obtaining employment - the relationship appears weak.
+The probit regressions (Annex Table 5) and the estimated margins (Annex Table 1) do not suggest that grades are very effective in obtaining employment - the relationship appears weak.
 This means that grades are not considered a good reflection of ability or that other variables like family influence are much more important.

-Unemployment Duration and Salary Levels: Effect of Education and Grades Unemployment Duration
+Unemployment Duration and Salary Levels: Effect of Education and Grades

+Unemployment Duration

 In addition to employment status, it is also important to look at other dimensions of the labour market, namely the duration of unemployment as well as remuneration or salary levels of those who succeeded in obtaining employment.
 In particular, it would be interesting to see what effect education and grades have on these two variables.
-This is examined with reference to three levels of education: higher secondary or HSC, Bachelors or BA/equivalent, and Masters or MA/equivalent.
-The impact of grade levels was tested for HSC and BA degree holders (or equivalent).
+This is examined with reference to three levels of education: higher secondary or HSC, Bachelors or BA/equivalent, and Masters or

+MA/equivalent.
+The impact of grade levels were tested for HSC and BA degree holders (or equivalent).

 BA-level achievers perform relatively better than others in terms of duration of unemployment.
 The coefficient of BA is positive and significant at 5% level.
-The marginal effect is 33.4 per cent, which is the likelihood that a BA holder has opportunity of getting employment within 6 months.
-For HSC, this is 32 per cent and for MAs, it drops to 21 per cent (Annex Table A.1).
-We also tested for the overall effect of "education" and found that this was also significant.
+The marginal effect is 33.4% - which is the likelihood that a BA holder has of getting employment within 6 months.
+For HSC this is 32% and for MAs, it drops to 21% (Annex Table 1).
+We also tested for the overall effect of 'education' and found that this was also significant.
 The test result obtained was as follows: